-PTSD, or Post-Traumatic Stress Disorder, is a condition where the brain recovers from trauma with prolonged symptoms, those that affect day-to-day decisions and moods.
+PTSD, or Post-Traumatic Stress Disorder, is a condition where the brain recovers from trauma with prolonged symptoms that affect day-to-day decisions and moods.

-Life with PTSD is not to be taken lightly.
+Life with PTSD can be very challenging.
 It creates severe anxiety and depression, and affects jobs, families, relationships - connections needed for survival.
 Millions of people are affected every year.

-With PTSD, any kind of help can make an astronomical difference.
-Read below to find out the ins and outs of PTSD and how you can help raise awareness for those that suffer.
+Read below to find out more about PTSD, and how you can help raise awareness for those that suffer with it.

 What is Post-Traumatic Stress Disorder?

-Common victims among PTSD are service members.
-Those that serve their country have a higher chance of developing PTSD due to the common risk they put their lives overseas.
-Events such as the Vietnam War, Iraq War, and the Gulf War are examples of triggered events that set off post-traumatic stress disorders.
-The worst part is that these veterans sometimes come back without employment, forcing them into a life of being homeless.
+Common sufferers of PTSD are service members.
+Those that serve their country have a higher chance of developing PTSD due to the risk they are in overseas.
+Events such as the Vietnam War, Iraq War, and the Gulf War are all events that led post-traumatic stress disorders.

 It can happen with non-veterans, too.
-A traumatic event common with PTSD can range from sexual assault to a car accident to natural disasters.
+Any traumatic event - from sexual assault to car accidents to natural disasters - can lead to PTSD.
 Any life-threatening event can put even the most mentally healthy person at risk for PTSD.

-After a traumatic event has happened, it takes from a month up to a year for signs of PTSD to appear.
+After a traumatic event has happened, it takes from 1-12 months for signs of PTSD to appear.
 They are grouped into four types: intrusive memories, avoidance, negative behaviors, and changes in reactions.
 (2)Intrusive Memories

 - Recurrent memories of the event